radinformatics/radinformatics.github.io/_members/davidlarson.md

 excerpt: "Radiologist"
 ---

-<p>Dr. Larson is an Associate Professor of Pediatric Radiology at the Stanford University Medical Center.</p>
+<p>Dr. Larson is an Associate Professor of Pediatric Radiology at the Stanford University Medical Center.
+His research interests include quality measurement and improvement in radiology, CT radiation dose optimization, and probability modeling of likelihood of acute appendicitis in children based on ultrasound</p>